 How to Evaluate Your Dog’s Stool Yourself

-We recommend taking a dog sample to the vets if you ever have any concerns.
-However, you may be able to gain a rough understanding at home, even without the stool being tested.
-Sometimes you may even be able to identify and treat the problem but only do so if you are trained or experienced.
-The wrong treatment can cause your dog to feel iller.
+We recommend taking a stool sample from your dog to the veterinarian if you have any concerns.
+However, you may be able to get a rough idea of the problem at home, even without testing the stool.
+Please note that it’s important to have proper training or experience before attempting to treat any issues, as the wrong treatment can make your dog feel worse.

 A good article to refer to when looking at your dog’s stool sample can be found here by Dr. Jessica Vogelsang.